Hands presenting gift

 What is GivingTuesday?

-Since its inception in 2012, GivingTuesday has been celebrated on the Tuesday after the Thanksgiving holiday in the United States, so it either happens the last week of November or the first week of December.
+Since its creation in 2012, GivingTuesday has been celebrated on the Tuesday after the Thanksgiving holiday in the United States, so it either happens during the last week of November or the first week of December.
 This makes it a great way to kick off your organization’s critical year-end giving season!

 Why is GivingTuesday important for nonprofits?

-• GivingTuesday donations in the U.S. alone totaled $3.1 billion.
+• GivingTuesday donations in the U.S. alone totaled $3.6 billion (a 16% increase over 2023).

-• Nearly 100 countries host official GivingTuesday movements.
+• 105 countries host official GivingTuesday movements.

 Set Clear Goals